andreivladbrg/v2-tranched/README.md

 For the benchmarks, I have considered the following number of unlocks: _2, 4, 6, 12, 24, 36, 48, 60_.
 These numbers are
 intended to reflect real-world scenarios (can be viewed as months).

-If we were to compare the gas for the same length of segments/tranches, the difference would not be significant.
+If we were to compare the gas for the same length of segments/tranches, the difference would not be that big.
 However, as mentioned above, `LockupTranched` uses half the number of tranches for the same number of unlocks compared to `LockupDynamic`, so it is indeed more efficient.

 ### Gas Improvements Per Unlock